Windows81/FlixBus-Bucks/README.md

 python main.py > "./latest-prices.txt"
 ```

-FlixBus does service in lots of different countries.
+FlixBus provide service in lots of different countries.
 They change their prices depending on which of the company's regional websites you're using.

 The following companies also operate with FlixBus' systems:
 - Greyhound (US)